qfpl/applied-fp-course/README.md

 -- Coming Soon...
 * Level 08 : (Bonus Round) Lenses & Refactoring

--- Unsure...
+-- Maybe...
-* Level 09 : Add session controls (login, logout), so I can have some semblance of application state so I can add some property based tests for the login/logout/access restricted area state machine
+* Level 09 : Add session controls (login, logout) and a protected route.
+So we can have something that resembles application state.
+For the purposes of modelling the state machine and implementing some property based tests.

-TODO:
-* Teacher notes/guide